Information

 Material changes

-Material changes include:
+Material changes could include:

 • physical changes to your property